Overcoming Resistance to Innovation: Proven Strategies for Risk-Averse Organizations

 4. Incentive structures and their role in promoting innovation

-5. Open innovation intermediaries and cultural transformation
+5. Open-innovation intermediaries and cultural transformation

 6. Behavioral economics in organizational change